wcgordon1/lamplighter/manuscript/publish/ch3_Harbor_Suds.md

 Ivy nodded, already looking forward to discovering what lay behind the staff-only door she'd glimpsed earlier.
 As she walked home through streets that now seemed full of hidden patterns and quiet conversations between lights and shadows, she realized she was no longer the same person who'd arrived in Greywater just two days ago.

 The walk home gave her time to process what had happened.
-She'd witnessed something impossible by conventional standards—a building developing its own intentions, materials that could redirect forces she couldn't name, light that responded to human breath and somehow sealed problems that shouldn't have been solvable.
+She'd witnessed something impossible by conventional standards: a building developing its own intentions, materials that could redirect forces she couldn't name, light that responded to human breath and somehow sealed problems that shouldn't have been solvable.
 But it hadn't felt impossible in the moment.
 It had felt like discovering the right tool for a job she'd been trying to do with her bare hands.

 She pulled out her notebook as she walked and added more observations.
 The way Ms. Kestrel had measured the vent's effect before acting.
 The precise spacing of the chalk lines.
 The deliberate rhythm of her breathing while operating the lantern.
 Every detail had been intentional, part of a system that was both practical and mysterious.

 More than that, she'd felt useful.
-For the first time in her life, the strange things she noticed—the patterns others missed, the sounds that didn't belong, the feelings that places were somehow alive—weren't symptoms of a problem with her.
+For the first time in her life, the strange things she noticed; the patterns others missed, the sounds that didn't belong, the feelings that places were somehow alive; weren't symptoms of a problem with her.
 They were tools for solving problems with the world.

 The token around her neck pulsed with gentle warmth, the salt tin weighed comfortable and solid in her pocket, and for the first time in her life, the strange things she noticed didn't make her feel broken or crazy.
 They made her feel useful.